KaniyamFoundation/create_ebooks/README.md

 # Changelog
+* Added PDF/A export to A4 PDF and 6 inch PDF to create searchable PDF files
+* Added "upload all the odt, docx files used" to archive.org
 * added PyGithub Support to close the github issue automatically. - Run 'sudo pip3 install PyGithub' to install it.
 On Publish script add -issue <github issue number> to add a comment and close on the book is released.
 * Added a filename check on book-info.yaml